michaelbrusegard/WebGL-Fluid-Enhanced/README.md

 [![npm downloads](<https://img.shields.io/npm/dt/webgl-fluid-enhanced?logo=npm&color=rgba(203,0,0,0.9)>)](https://www.npmjs.com/package/webgl-fluid-enhanced)
 [![conventional commits](https://img.shields.io/badge/commits-Conventional-FE5196.svg?logo=conventionalcommits)](https://conventionalcommits.org)

 I wanted to use Pavel Dobryakov's [WebGL Fluid Simulation](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation) for [my personal website](https://www.michaelbrusegard.com) ([see code](https://github.com/michaelbrusegard/personal-website)), but I couldn't find a way to use it with Next.js.
 So I decided to add ES Module Support.
-I also added some extra config options so I can personally customise it how I like and I removed the config GUI and other boilerplate.
+I also added Typescript and some extra config options so I can personally customise it how I like.
+I removed the config GUI and other boilerplate and minimized the package.
 I hope you find it useful!

 #### [Preview here!](https://michaelbrusegard.github.io/WebGL-Fluid-Enhanced/)